 What did Lenin do?
 He observed reality, just like Marx and Engels did,

-he saw how the class was organized, and proposed a new form of organization.
+he saw how the class was organized and proposed a new form of organization.

 This new form of organization is called the Leninist party.

 And then the question is the following: when we think of a party,